Detection likelihood of cluster-induced CMB polarization: Results

-The projected temperature, gas density, and optical depth maps in our fiducial rich cluster are shown in Figure~\ref{fig:sim}.
-At 150 GHz the thermal component is larger than the kinematic component by a factor of $\sim4$, and is somewhat more centrally concentrated due to its dependence on both temperature and density, whereas the kinematic component is $\propto\tau$ (Figure~\ref{fig:sim_tau}).
+The projected temperature, gas density, and optical depth maps in our fiducial rich cluster are shown in Fig. \ref{fig:sim}.
+At 150 GHz, the thermal component is larger than the kinematic component by a factor of $\sim4$ and is somewhat more centrally concentrated due to its dependence on both temperature and density, whereas the kinematic component is $\propto\tau$ (Figure~\ref{fig:sim_tau}).
 Observing the cluster at a spectral band around $\nu_{c}\sim218$ GHz will result in a substantially smaller contribution from the former component due to its sharply decreasing profile close to $\nu_{c}$.

-The predicted S/N of both total and polarized intensities include the confusion due to emission by (unclustered) radio and infrared galaxies.
-We adopt the currently deduced upper bounds on the power spectra ($C_{\ell}$) of point sources, $13~\text{nK}^2$ (\citealt{2011ApJ...743...28K}), and $0.28~\text{nK}^2$ (\citealt{Crites:2014prc}), respectively.
-Estimates of the S/N levels for SZ intensities towards the model cluster if observed for the specified integration times of each of the three telescope projects are plotted as function of redshift in Figure~\ref{fig:S2N_Temperature_polytropic}.

-Unsurprisingly, highly significant detection of the thermal SZ effect with all experiments already at the lowest respective $1\%$ observation time.
-As shown in Table~\ref{table:specs}, the experiment that suffers most from detector noise is the SA, as is evident from the high rise in detection levels in its CVL observation.
-SPTpol and AdvACTpol are almost in their optimal detection level, as implied by the fact that their detection levels do not vary significantly for different observation times.
-The AdvACTpol (non-CVL) detection levels are higher than those of the other two experiments; this is essentially due to its third spectral band.
-Whereas all three experiments have the 90-95 GHz and 150 GHz bands, AdvACTpol has also a 230 GHz channel which extends appreciably above the crossover frequency, unlike the (third) $\nu=220~\text{GHz}\sim\nu_{c}$ of the SA which is of little use in observing the thermal component.
+The Q and U polarization maps are shown in Appendix~{\ref{appendix_A}} for the $\tau^2\beta_{t}$ and $\tau^2\Theta$ components.